 1. Husqvarna MZ61

-It may not be the most affordable zero-turn mower under the brand, but Husqvarna MZ61’s 9-bushel triple bagging system won us over for its convenience.
+It may not be the most affordable zero-turn mower under the brand, but the 9-bushel triple bagging system of the Husqvarna MZ61 won me over for its convenience.
 Thanks to this feature, users can easily attach a bagger to collect the grass clippings without disruptions.

 The unit also operates with a 24 HP motor, which is powerful enough to deliver reliable startups and a faster speed range to get the leaf-blowing task done quickly.

-If you inspect closer as our team did, it’s hard to ignore that the tool’s cutting deck is made of 11-gauge steel.
+If you take a closer look at this model, it’s hard to ignore that the tool’s cutting deck is made of 11-gauge steel.
 Despite its heavy-duty design, its ergonomic deck lifting system ensures easy blade adjustments and high-quality 61-inch cuts.
-Check out this Husqvarna MZ61 for an in-depth review!

-- Highly compatible with mulching and bagger attachments
+- It is highly compatible with mulching and bagger attachments

-- Padded handles to dampen vibrations during usage
+- It comes with padded handles to dampen vibrations during usage

 - Powerful performance and high-ground speeds